Marlin Briscoe: Professional career

 After the AFL-NFL merger, Briscoe played in the National Football League from 1970 though 1976, mostly with American Football Conference teams.
 In 1971, the Bills traded him to the Miami Dolphins for the first-round draft pick used to take Joe Delamielleure, who developed as a Hall of Fame guard.

 Briscoe went on to win a pair of Super Bowls.
 Briscoe led the undefeated 1972 team with four touchdown receptions and was the leading receiver on the Dolphins in 1973, catching more passes than future Pro Football Hall of Famer, Paul Warfield.

 Briscoe made stops with the San Diego Chargers and Detroit Lions, before ending his career in 1976 with the New England Patriots; he had ten receptions for 136 yards and one touchdown in 14 regular season games for the Patriots in 1976.
 Briscoe caught a 16-yard touchdown pass from Steve Grogan in the Patriots 48–17 rout of the Oakland Raiders at Schaefer Stadium on October 3, 1976, which was the Raiders' sole loss that season.
 As a rookie, Briscoe was intercepted by Boston Patriots AFL All Star Defensive Back Leroy Mitchell in Denver's 35–14 rout of the Patriots at Fenway Park on November 3, 1968.
 He is the only player to have been intercepted by a Patriot player and later to have caught a touchdown as a Patriot receiver.

 Retirement and legacy

+He was one of the fifteen plaintiffs in Mackey v.
+National Football League in which Judge Earl R. Larson declared that the Rozelle rule was a violation of antitrust laws on December 30, 1975.

 Upon retirement from professional sports, Briscoe moved to Los Angeles.
 He became established as a successful financial broker, dealing in municipal bonds.
 Briscoe became addicted to cocaine, but recovered after extensive rehab.
 In the 21st century, he worked as the director of the Boys and Girls Club in Long Beach, California before retiring.
 He founded a football camp for children.

 A biopic film titled The Magician, based on Briscoe's life, has been under development for several years.
 Canadian actor Lyriq Bent has been approached to portray Briscoe in the film.
 In 2016, the University of Nebraska Omaha, Briscoe's alma mater, honored him with a statue of him.